wikipop/MCServerSrcDiffMaker/README.md

-                        Provide JetBrains IDE location or PATH name --re-download, -rd    Force re-download --no-compare, -nc     Skip comparing the decompiled versions
+                        Provide JetBrains IDE location or PATH name --re-download, -rd    Force re-download --no-compare, -nc     Skip comparing the decompiled versions --fern-flower, -ff    Use FernFlower Decompiler instead of CFR
 ```
 If no -l argument is provided, script will try to use `idea64.exe` from path.